Stephanie's Family Child Care & Preschool

 Tours are typically scheduled M & T at 6:15 PM.

-California Community Care Licensing (CCLD) Title 22 regulations require that all children in child care be up to date on their regular immunizations.
-Proof of vaccination is required for enrollment.
+Yes.
+California Community Care Licensing (Title 22) requires all children in child care to be up to date on their immunizations.
+Proof of vaccination is required at enrollment.

 Yes, we are currently enrolled as a provider with the following programs: